lazarus4/Beforth/architecture/GUI.md

 ## High Level Debug

 The VM view is replaced with a console pane since the VM is now hosting a Forth system.
 Jquery is a nice console app.
 It looks like a typical monochrome command line.
-There might be other command terminals with keyboard history.
-Would be nice.
+It also features keyboard history, cut&paste, etc. Not bad.
+ACCEPT in Forth calls PAUSE until a text line is received from Jquery.